Enoch Powell: Early years

+Education

-Powell attended a dame school run by a friend of his mother's until he was eleven.
-He was then a pupil for three years at King's Norton Grammar School for Boys before he won a scholarship to King Edward's School, Birmingham in 1925, aged thirteen.
-The legacy of the First World War loomed large for Powell: almost all his teachers had fought in the war, and some of the pupils who had scratched their names on the desks had subsequently died in the conflict.
-Powell also read books on the war, which helped form his opinion that Britain and Germany would fight again.
+Powell attended a dame school until he was eleven.
+He was then a pupil for three years at King's Norton Grammar School for Boys before he won a scholarship to King Edward's School in Birmingham in 1925, aged 13.
+The legacy of the First World War loomed large for Powell; almost all his teachers had fought in the war.
+He formed the view that Britain and Germany would fight again.

-The head of classics at the school saw that Powell had an interest in the subject and agreed to transfer him to the classics side of the school.
-Powell's mother taught him Greek in just over two weeks during the Christmas break in 1925 and by the time he started the next term he had attained fluency in Greek that most pupils would reach after two years.
-Within two terms Powell was top of the classics form.
-His classmate Christopher Evans recalled that Powell was "austere" and "really unlike any schoolboy one had known ...
-He was quite a phenomenon".
-Another contemporary, Denis Hills, later said that Powell "carried an armful of books (Greek texts?) and kept to himself ... he was reputed to be cleverer than any of the masters".
+Powell's mother began teaching him Greek in the two weeks of Christmas break in 1925.
+By the time he started the next term, he had attained a level in Greek that most pupils would reach after two years.
+Within two terms, Powell was top of the classics form.

-Powell won all three of the school's classics prizes (in Thucydides, Herodotus and Divinity) in the fifth form, two or three years younger than anyone else had won them.
-He also began to translate Herodotus' Histories and completed the translation of the first part when he was fourteen.
-He entered the sixth form two years before his classmates and was remembered as a hard-working student; his contemporary Roy Lewis recalled that "we thought that the masters were afraid of him".
+Precociously, Powell won all three of the school's classics prizes and would win more later in his school career.
+In the fifth form he began to translate Herodotus's Histories.
+He entered the sixth form two years before his classmates and was remembered as a hard-working student.
 Powell also won a medal in gymnastics and gained a proficiency in the clarinet.
-He contemplated studying at the Royal Academy of Music but his parents persuaded him to try for a scholarship at Cambridge.
-Duggie Smith, Powell's form-master in the lower classical sixth and his principal classics master in the upper sixth, recalled in 1952: "Of all my pupils, he always insisted on the highest standards of accuracy and knowledge in those who taught him ...
-He was a pupil from whom I learnt more than most".
+He contemplated studying at the Royal Academy of Music, but his parents persuaded him to try for a scholarship at Cambridge.